sweirich/challenge/debruijn/bibliography.md

 # Bibliography

+This is a partial list of papers that were influential in the development of this project.

 - Benton, Hur, Kennedy, McBride. *Strongly-Typed Term Representations in Coq.* Journal of Automated Reasoning.
 2012

 This paper is the main inspiration for this work and